sanya-sharma/distributed-systems-ghc/README.md

     }
 ```

-**3. Add the  ResetAfterDelay function that closes the circuit after certain time**
+**3. Add the  ResetAfterDelay function that closes the circuit after certain time**<br />
-    TODOs:
+    TODOs:<br />
-      - Make the system take a sleep for sometime.
+      - Make the system take a sleep for sometime.<br />
-      - Close the circuit so the gateway is ready for another set of requests
+      - Close the circuit so the gateway is ready for another set of requests<br />
-      - Using goroutine, call the ResetAfterDelay function from ExecuteTransaction while opening the circuit so that it resets automatically after some time.
+      - Using goroutine, call the ResetAfterDelay function from ExecuteTransaction while opening the circuit so that it resets automatically after some time.<br />
 ```
     // ResetAfterDelay resets the circuit after a delay. func (cb *CircuitBreaker) ResetAfterDelay(paymentGateway string) {